History Files

 AD 1918 - Present Day

-The head of the Wittelsbachs remained the titular successor to the kings of Bavaria, although they were reduced in ranks to dukes.
-The current Duke Albert is also the senior member of the House of Stuart, and is considered by modern Jacobites to be the rightful ruler of England, Scotland, and Ireland.
-Albert himself does not make any claim to the English throne.
+The head of the Wittelsbachs remained the titular successor to the kings of Bavaria, although they were reduced in rank to dukes.
+The last king, Ludwig III had married Maria Theresia of Austria-Este, granddaughter of Francis V of Modena.
+Duke Rupprecht and his successors were, in turn, also the senior member of the House of Stuart, and were considered by modern Jacobites to be the rightful ruler of England, Scotland, and Ireland.
+The dukes did not, and still do not, make any claim to the English throne, but the technical claim still exists.
+The hereditary dukes also continue to add 'duke in Franconia and Swabia' to their titles.

 1918 - 1921